Constitution & Rules

 ii) The Club may have different classes of membership and subscription on a non-discriminatory and fair basis.
 The Club will keep subscriptions at levels that will not pose a significant obstacle to people participating.

-iii) Every Member shall furnish the Membership Secretary with an up to date postal address and up to date email address where available, which shall be recorded in the Register of Members.
-Any notice sent to this address shall be deemed to have been duly delivered.
+iii) Every Member shall furnish the Membership Secretary with an up to date telephone number, up to date postal address and up to date email address where available, which shall be recorded in the Register of Members.
+Any notice sent to the postal address, email address or by SMS to the telephone number shall be deemed to have been duly delivered.

 iv) There shall be the following categories of Membership with power to vote at all meetings of the club as indicated.
 The rights and privileges of each category of Member are as defined in the latest edition of the bye-laws of the club.